Fall 2020 Update: No On-Campus Classes After Thanksgiving

 New York residents who travel out-of-state for less than 24 hours only need a COVID test on the fourth day after their return to New York, not in the destination they visited, and only if they visited a non-contiguous state.

-Travelers arriving in New York from anywhere other than the contiguous states must complete a Traveler Health Form.
+Travelers arriving in New York, no matter where from or how long they were away, must complete a Traveler Health Form.